-We don’t know for sure, but He probably wasn’t tall, as Isaiah 53:2 implies there wasn’t anything special about His appearance.
+How tall was Jesus Christ in feet?
+Does the Bible tell us?
+No, we don’t know His height for sure, but He probably wasn’t tall, as Isaiah 53:2 implies there wasn’t anything special about His appearance.
 He was probably close to the height of the average Jewish men of His day.
 The average height of Jewish men in Israel today is 5’10”; however, most Israeli Jews today have mixed European ancestry.
 The average height of men living in the countries bordering today’s Israel – Jordan, Syria, and Lebanon – is around 5’8” to 5’9”.

 But in Biblical times, archeologists have found that the average Middle-Eastern male was between 5’ to 5’2”.
 That’s probably what Jesus’ height was.
 He was mostly likely average for His day yet would have been considered short by today’s standards.

 How much did Jesus weigh?